JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 We also need an audit not just 'going forward' but also one looking back, an historical audit of all relevant planning applications for an least the past 10 years, to retreive the social housing that Southwark Council has lost through being let at higher than social rents.
 Only when Southwark has done this will we believe that _'the Council is committed to maximising the supply of new social rented homes in Southwark'_ as it claimed in its [response](http://35percent.org/img/complaintresponseMWilliams.pdf) to our [complaint](http://35percent.org/img/ccomplaint15Dec2016.pdf)

+Only then can we be assured that Southwark is not the developers' free-for-all it is being [referred to as](http://www.standard.co.uk/comment/comment/simon-jenkins-net-curtaingate-just-makes-us-laugh-rather-than-show-sympathy-a3355186.html) in the press.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Cllr <a href="https://twitter.com/markwilliams84">@markwilliams84</a> defends Southwark planners from Simon Jenkins&#39; recent claim of developer free-for-all <a href="https://t.co/wKqThKuUzC">pic.twitter.com/wKqThKuUzC</a></p>&mdash; London SE1 (@se1) <a href="https://twitter.com/se1/status/782921879984173056">October 3, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>